The Last Few Bricks: Title

-The instrumental bridge debuted with The Wall Tour (1980–81), but was given no official name at the time.
-Fans called the track Almost Gone on some bootleg albums of the shows.
+The instrumental bridge debuted with The Wall Tour, but was given no official name at the time.
+Fans called the track "Almost Gone" on some bootleg albums of the shows.

 The album of the 1990 Berlin performance was the first official release of the bridge.
-However, it was not marked as a separate track, and instead was simply included as an extended part of the Another Brick in the Wall, Part 3 track.
+However, it was not marked as a separate track, and instead was simply included as an extended section of the third part of "Another Brick in the Wall".

-Roger Waters had long resisted requests to release the recordings of the 1980-81 Wall performances, but changed his mind to allow a twentieth-anniversary live album release in 2000.
+Roger Waters had long resisted requests to release the recordings of The Wall Tour, but changed his mind to allow a twentieth-anniversary live album release in 2000.
 During the mixing and editing of this album, producer James Guthrie suggested the title "The Last Few Bricks" for the bridge.
-Waters liked the title, and it was used for the Is There Anybody Out There? live album and all subsequent releases (e.g. the album of Waters' own live performances, Roger Waters: The Wall).
+Waters liked the title, and it was used for the live album Is There Anybody Out There?
+The Wall Live 1980–81, and all subsequent releases (e.g. the album of Waters' own live performances, Roger Waters: The Wall).